Drawing Planar Graphs with Few Geometric Primitives: Introduction

-There are three trivial lower bounds for the number of segments required to draw any graph~$G=(V,E)$ with~$n$ vertices and~$e$ edges: \begin{enumerate*}[label=(\roman*)] \item $\vartheta/2$, where $\vartheta$ is the number of odd-degree vertices, \item $\max_{v\in V} \lceil \deg(v)/2\rceil$, and \item $\lceil e/(n-1)\rceil$. \end{enumerate*} For triangulations and general planar graphs, a lower bound of $2n - 2$ and $5n/2 - 4$, respectively, is known \cite{dujmovic2007}.
+There are three trivial lower bounds for the number of segments required to draw any graph~$G=(V,E)$ with~$n$ vertices and~$e$ edges: \begin{enumerate}[label=(\roman*)] \item $\vartheta/2$, where $\vartheta$ is the number of odd-degree vertices, \item $\max_{v\in V} \lceil \deg(v)/2\rceil$, and \item $\lceil e/(n-1)\rceil$. \end{enumerate} For triangulations and general planar graphs, a lower bound of $2n - 2$ and $5n/2 - 4$, respectively, is known \cite{dujmovic2007}.
 Note that the trivial lower bounds are the same as for the slope number of graphs~\cite{wc-dcgms-CJ94}, that is, the minimum number of slopes required to draw all edges, and that the number of slopes of a drawing is upper bounded by the number of segments.
-Chaplick et al.~\cite{cflrvw-dgflf-GD16,cflrvw-cdgfl-WADS17} consider a similar problem where all edges are to be covered by few lines (or planes); the difference to our problem is that collinear segments are only counted once.
+Chaplick et al.~\cite{cflrvw-dgflf-GD16,cflrvw-cdgfl-WADS17} consider a similar problem where all edges are to be covered by few lines (or planes); the difference to our problem is that collinear segments are counted only once in their model.
+In the same fashion, Kryven et al.~\cite{krw-dgfcf-CALDAM18} aim to cover all edges by few circles (or spheres).

 \paragraph{Contributions.} In this work, we present two types of results.
-In the first part (Sections~\ref{sect:trees},~\ref{sect:3trees} and~\ref{sect:outerplanar}), we discuss algorithms for segment drawings on the grid with low visual complexity.
+In the first part (Sections~\ref{sect:trees},~\ref{sect:3trees} and~\ref{sect:outerplanar}), we present algorithms for segment drawings on the grid with low visual complexity.
 This direction of research was posed as an open problem by~Dujmovi{\'c} et al.~\cite{dujmovic2007}, but only a few results exist; see Table~\ref{tab:gridresults}.
 We present an algorithm that draws trees on an $O(n^2)\times O(n^{1.58})$ grid using $3n/4$ straight-line segments.
 For comparison, the drawings of Schulz~\cite{schulz2015} need also~$3n/4$ arcs on a smaller $O(n)\times O(n^{1.58})$ grid, but use the more complex circular arcs instead.
 Our segment drawing algorithm for trees can be modified to generate drawings with an optimal number of $\vartheta/2$ segments on a quasi-polynomial grid.
 We also present algorithms to compute segment drawings of planar 3-trees and maximal outerplanar graphs, both on an~$O(n)\times O(n^2)$ grid.
 In the case of planar 3-trees, the algorithm needs at most~$(8n-17)/3$ segments, and in the case of maximum outerplanar graphs the algorithm needs at most~$3n/2$ segments.